‘Paranoid’ Prince Harry lost friends over ‘unlawful’ newspaper stories, court hears

 “In particular, suspicion and paranoia was caused by Associated’s publication of the unlawful articles: friends were lost or cut off as a result and everyone became a ‘suspect’, since he was misled by the way that the articles were written into believing that those close to him were the source of this information being provided to Associated’s newspapers,” they argue in a written submission.

-They say the actions are “a major betrayal” of promises made by the media after the death of Harry’s mother, Diana, Princess of Wales.
+They say the actions of Associated Newspapers amounted to “a major betrayal” of promises made by the media after the death of Harry’s mother, Diana, Princess of Wales.

 Harry’s appearance comes nearly three months after he laid bare his troubled relationship with his father and brother in his controversial autobiography, Spare.